-- The number of visitors per resident at one time will be limited to two per resident.
+- The number of visitors per resident at one time will be limited to one per resident.

 - The number of visitors in the facility at one time will be limited to two.

-- Visits will be primarily conducted in a designated visitation area- activities room next to the dining room, unless the health status of a resident prevents them from leaving their room.
+- Visits will be conducted in the resident’s room or the designated visitation area- activities room next to the dining room.